WaveBleak/GemsPlugin/README.md

 ### Force Gem
 When you right click with the force gem it throws everyone around you into the air except you

+### Dragon Gem
+Right click to fire a laser that creates the dragons breath effect on impact

+### Magic Gem
+Right click to teleport 5 blocks away

 ## TODO
 - Add a natural way of obtaining gems